 Operating costs used in our evaluation were based on the operating expense reports of Eni and include only those costs directly applicable to the evaluated assets.
-The operating costs include a portion of general and administrative costs allocated directly to the leases and wells.
+The operating costs include a portion of general and administrative costs allocated directly to the leases, contract areas and wells.
 The operating costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the operating cost data used by Eni.
 No deduction was made for loan repayments, interest expenses, or exploration and development prepayments that were not charged directly to the assets.

 Development costs were furnished to us by Eni and are based on authorizations for expenditure for the proposed work or actual costs for similar projects.
 The development costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of these costs.
-The estimated net cost of abandonment after salvage was included for properties where abandonment costs net of salvage were significant.
+The estimated net cost of abandonment after salvage was included for properties where abandonment costs net of salvage were material.
 The estimates of the net abandonment costs furnished by Eni were accepted without independent verification.

-The proved developed and undeveloped reserves in this report have been incorporated herein in accordance with Eni's plans to develop these reserves as of December 31, 2017.
+The proved developed and undeveloped reserves in this report have been incorporated herein in accordance with Eni's plans to develop these reserves as of December 31, 2018.
 The implementation of Eni's development plans as presented to us and incorporated herein is subject to the approval process adopted by Eni's management.
 As the result of our inquires during the course of preparing this report, Eni has informed us that the development activities included herein have been subjected to and received the internal approvals required by Eni's management at the appropriate local, regional and/or corporate level.
 In addition to the internal approvals as noted, certain development activities may still be subject to specific partner AFE processes, Joint Operating Agreement (JOA) requirements or other administrative approvals external to Eni.
 Additionally, Eni has informed us that they are not aware of any legal, regulatory or political obstacles that would significantly alter their plans.
-While these plans could change from those under existing economic conditions as of December 31, 2017, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in making this evaluation.
+While these plans could change from those under existing economic conditions as of December 31, 2018, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in making this evaluation.

-Current costs used by Eni were held constant throughout the life of the properties with the exception of certain rig rates, and consequentially drilling costs, based on pre-negotiated rig rate changes.
+Current costs used by Eni were held constant throughout the life of the properties.